mtov/engsoftmoderna/en/chapter3.md

 \index{Brooks, Frederick}
-As Fredrick Brooks emphasizes in the opening quote of this chapter, requirements definition is a critical stage in software development processes.
+As Fredrick Brooks emphasizes in the opening quote of this chapter, requirements specification is a critical stage in software development processes.
 For example, it is pointless to have a system with the best design, implemented in a modern programming language, using the best development process, with high test coverage if it does not meet the needs of the users.
-Indeed, incorrectly specified or missing requirements can result in significant costs.
-The system, after being fully developed, might require major rework to fix these problems.
-In the worst case scenario, it might be rejected by users for not addressing their needs.
+Problems in the specification of requirements also have a high cost.
+The reason is that a major rework might be required when we discover---after the system is implemented and deployed---that some requirements were specified incorrectly or that important requirements were not implemented.
+At worst, there is a risk of delivering a system that will be rejected by users because it does not solve their problems.

-Functional requirements are frequently specified in natural language.
+Functional requirements are frequently specified in natural language (i.e., in English, for example).
+Conversely, non-functional requirements are
-Conversely, non-functional requirements are quantitatively specified using metrics, as illustrated in the following table:
+specified using metrics, as illustrated in the following table:

 | **Non-Functional Requirement** |  **Metric**